 The ministry provides the RTOs with the overall partnership funding allocations.
 RTOs are expected to use the partnership funding to leverage partner contributions to undertake projects that support the five pillars.
+RTOs may also choose to allocate an additional amount of their RTO funding to partnership projects however the ministry will only match contributions up to the partnership funding allocation.
 The RTOs are expected to use the partnership funding solely for the partnership projects and not for other activities and initiatives.